 When searching for a wedding photographer, especially a Chicago wedding photographer, you will want to make sure you find the right fit to document your wedding day.
 You have spent months, maybe even years, planning, and there is a lot at stake on your big day.
 Of course, you will want to confirm they have your date available and you will want to see package options.
 However, it is crucial you get your questions answered about their personality, approach to a wedding day, photographing and editing style, and how they’ll keep your photos safe.
-I’ve also created a PDF guide to use when researching potential wedding photographers.
 Here are 12 questions to ask a wedding photographer before booking with them:

 You want to make sure your wedding photographer will keep your wedding photos safe from arriving at your wedding all the way to the final delivery of your images.
 Find out what their backup plan is if they couldn’t attend your wedding (family emergency, sickness, etc).
 Often, wedding photographers work with groups of other photographers who will stand in their place if needed.